-Slight changes in mobility restrictions of the border crossing points were observed between April and October.
+Slight changes in mobility restrictions of the border crossing points were observed between April and November.
 Mobility restrictions refer to restrictions of movements imposed both by entrance at PoEs and by exit through the PoEs, and medical measures.

-In April and May, 43 per cent of the restrictions were imposed on entering through particular PoEs at the international airports, respectively, while in June 36 per cent, in July 35 per cent, and in August and September, 34 per cent, respectively, and in October 38 per cent.
-At the same time, in April and May, respectively, 41 per cent of the restrictions were imposed on exiting through particular PoEs at the international airports, while in June and July, 33 per cent, respectively, and in August, September, and October, 32 per cent, respectively.
-The number of medical measures including mandatory quarantine restrictive measures increased in June and July when compared with April and May, however, decreased slightly in October: in April and May, 16 per cent of the restrictions were medical measures imposed on the specific PoEs, respectively, while the share of medical measures out of all restrictions was 31 per cent in June, 32 per cent in July, 31 per cent both in August and September, and 26 per cent in October.
-The share of medical measures decreased by 8 per cent in October when comparing with the last reporting period (September).
+In April and May, 43 per cent of the restrictions were imposed on entering through particular PoEs at the international airports, respectively, while in June 36 per cent, in July 35 per cent, and in August, September, October, and November, 34 per cent, respectively.
+At the same time, in April and May, 41 per cent of the restrictions were imposed on exiting through particular PoEs at the international airports, respectively, while in June and July, 33 per cent, respectively, and in August, September, October, and November, 32 per cent, respectively.
+The number of medical measures including mandatory quarantine restrictive measures increased in June and July when compared with April and May: in April and May, 16 per cent of the restrictions were medical measures imposed on the specific PoEs, respectively, while the share of medical measures out of all restrictions was 31 per cent in June, 32 per cent in July, 34 per cent in August, September, and October, respectively, and 35 per cent in November.
+The share of medical measures increased by 19 per cent in November when comparing with April and May (16%, respectively).

-Regarding the land border crossing points, in April, May, and June, 41 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while in July, August, September, and October, 39 per cent, respectively.
-Furthermore, in April 39 per cent of the restrictions were imposed on exiting through particular PoEs, while in May 40 per cent, in June 38 per cent, in July, August and September, 37 per cent, respectively, and in October, 38 per cent.
-Similarly, the number of medical measures had increased slightly by July when compared with April, May and June: in April and May, 20 per cent of the restrictions were medical measures imposed on particular PoEs, respectively, while in June 21 per cent, in July, August, September and October, 24 per cent, respectively, thereby remaining stable.
+Regarding the land border crossing points, in April, May, and June, 41 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while in July, August, September, October, and November 39 per cent, respectively.
+Furthermore, in April 39 per cent of the restrictions were imposed on exiting through particular PoEs, while in May 40 per cent, in June 38 per cent, in July, August, September, October, and November, 37 per cent, respectively.
+Similarly, the number of medical measures had increased slightly by July when compared with April, May and June: in April and May, 20 per cent of the restrictions were medical measures imposed on particular PoEs, while medical measures were 21 per cent in June and 24 per cent in July, August, September, October, and November, 24 per cent, of all restrictions.

-With regards to the blue border crossing points, in April and May 36 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while the share was 35 per cent in June, 34 per cent and in July, August, September and October, respectively.
-Moreover, both in April and May 33 per cent of the restrictions were imposed on exiting through particular PoEs, while the share was 32 per cent in June, and 33 per cent in July, August, September and October, respectively.
-Only a slight increase of imposed medical measures were observed in June and July when compared with April and May.
-In April and May, respectively, 31 per cent of the restrictions were medical measures imposed on particular PoEs, while the share of medical measures was 33 per cent in June, July, August, September and October.
+With regards to the blue border crossing points, in April and May 36 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while the share was 35 per cent in June, 34 per cent and in July, August, September, October, and November, respectively.
+Moreover, both in April and May 33 per cent of the restrictions were imposed on exiting through particular PoEs, while the share was 32 per cent in June, and 33 per cent in July, August, September, October, and November, respectively.
+Only a slight increase of imposed medical measures was observed in June and July when compared with April and May: 31 per cent of the restrictions in April and May were medical measures imposed on particular PoEs, while the share of medical measures was 33 per cent in June, July, August, September, October, and November, respectively.